-The recipient of several important awards and prizes, she was honored with a Solo Recitalist Grant from the National Endowment for the Arts and a Woolley Scholarship for study in Paris.
-A specialist in 17th-century French music, she is the author of the book, Accompaniment on Theorbo and Harpsichord: Denis Delair’s Traité of 1690, published by Indiana University Press.
+The recipient of several important awards and prizes, she was honored with a Solo Recitalist Grant from the National Endowment for the Arts, and a Harriet Hale Woolley Scholarship for study in Paris.
+She is a specialist in seventeenth-century French music; her book, Accompaniment on Theorbo and Harpsichord: Denis Delair’s Traité of 1690, is published by Indiana University Press.

 I am a performing harpsichordist with a strong commitment to the area of historical performance.
 My field of expertise/performance practice, which encompasses both the history of music and performance is relevant to students in the areas of musicology as well as performance.
 A performer today may strive not only for instrumental virtuosity, but also for stylistic and historical authenticity, thus acquiring a knowledge of historical performance practice is vital.
 One of my goals is to increase awareness of baroque performance practice, my intensive specialty.
 To that end, I work with instrumentalists and singers of all levels in courses and performances.
 Graduate students at the University of Illinois play on period instruments in Concerto Urbano, the university's period instrument ensemble, which I founded in 1998.
 I also teach harpsichord, fortepiano and basso continuo, emphasizing a faithfulness to historical keyboard practices, technique, style, and artistry.